-Kingston Council have been working with Lovelace Primary School for a number of years to promote sustainable travel to and from school.
+Kingston Council have been working with Alexandra School for a number of years to promote sustainable travel to and from school.
 We are responding to issues brought forward by residents regarding anti social behaviour from people doing the school run.

 How long will the scheme last?

-The scheme will run for a minimum of 6 and a maximum of 18 months with a view to extend or make permanent pending consultation with residents and school as well as evaluation of data collected.
+The scheme will last a minimum of 6 months with a view to extend or make permanent pending consultation with residents and school as well as evaluation of data collected.

 Why was my neighbour consulted before the scheme?